Is there a patch of land in your backyard that’s been left useless all this time? It’s time to get busy gardening.

 - Vegetables that can be easily transplanted are best suited for containers.
 Transplants can be purchased from local nurseries or started at home.

 - Feed container plants at least twice a month with liquid fertilizer, following the instructions on the label.

 - An occasional application of fish emulsion or compost will add trace elements to container soil.

 - Place containers where they will receive maximum sunlight and good ventilation.
 Watch for and control insect pests.

-The calendar tells us that spring is in fact, on the way.
+This calendar from Huff Post tells us that spring is in fact, on the way.
 It’s easy to forget how close it is, but for everyone hoping to put in a garden this spring, there are some things you can do to get your garden ready for the warmer days of spring.

 In areas without drought, a common mistakes new gardeners make is watering too much!

 To address the big watering question, below is a chart that tells you critical times to water each vegetable crop as well as the number of gallons of water needed.